secwonks/secwonks.github.io/_posts/2018-1-4-real-time-risk-assessment-of-spectre-and-meltdown.md

 Keep checking for updates for your browsers and other applications as well as for your OSes, and have your interns rotate admins passwords periodically.

+## Mobile Devices (Meh)
+Apple (iphones) and Google (android) have confirmed their devices are vulnerable to this attack, which makes sense given what we know from the authors.
+This doesn’t seem to be the focus of the attack research right now however, and there isn’t much for a security or IT professional to do here except wait for the updates to roll out and push them when they do.

+Tell your intern to buy you a flip phone as a backup.

 # Our Open Question

 The biggest question we wrestled with was: how scalable is this attack?
 Our instinct is the vulnerabilities are most beneficial in a targeted attack scenario, rather than a large-scale exploitation or exfiltration, based on the following assumptions: